 HECVAT allows higher education security teams to operate more efficiently, by helping ensure that cloud services are appropriately assessed for security and privacy needs, including those unique to higher education institutions.

-A number of cloud providers such as Google have already completed the HECVAT questionnaire and provide their assessments on the Cloud Broker Index (CBI).
+Several cloud providers, such as Google, have completed the HECVAT questionnaire and provided their HECVAT assessments on the Cloud Broker Index (CBI).

 The CBI provides an up-to-date list of vendors who have willingly shared their complete HECVAT, allowing security assessors at colleges and universities to use the posted assessment, saving both sides time.